idaholab/moose/framework/doc/content/source/vectorpostprocessors/WorkBalance.md

 Currently computes: number of local elements, nodes, dofs and partition sides.
 The partition sides are the sides of elements that are on processor boundaries (also known as the "edge-cuts" in partitioner lingo).
 Also computes the "surface area" of each partition (physically, how much processor boundary each partitioning has).

+!alert note title=Vector names
+The names of the vectors declared by the `WorkBalance` are the names of [!param](/VectorPostprocessors/WorkBalance/balances) requested.

 ### HardwareID

 `WorkBalance` will now also compute the number of sides and the surface area for the partition on each compute node (called "hardware_id" here) in the cluster.
 This gives the amount of "inter-node" communication.
 Use of a hierarchical partitioner (like the one available in [PetscExternalPartitioner](PetscExternalPartitioner.md)) can help reduce inter-node communication.